 The risk of EEE in humans varies by geographical area in Massachusetts, as well as in the United States, and is correlated with the location of the necessary swamp habitats.
 In Massachusetts, these areas occur across the state, but are most common in southeastern Massachusetts.
 The majority of EEE cases have occurred in Norfolk, Bristol, and Plymouth counties, with some cases also occurring in Essex, Hampden, Middlesex, and Worcester Counties (Figure 1).
 While few EEE cases have occurred further west in Massachusetts, case counts in this area are growing.
 Historically, Barnstable County and the Islands of Martha's Vineyard and Nantucket have not had human cases of EEE.
 2012 was unusual in that five of seven human cases and four of seven animal cases resided outside southeastern Massachusetts.
-2019 also followed this trend with eight of 12 human cases and seven of nine animal cases residing outside of southeastern Massachusetts.
+2019 - 2020 also followed this trend with 11 of 17 human cases and seven of nine animal cases residing outside of southeastern Massachusetts.
 The occurrence of so much activity outside of the area of historical risk requires additional information to understand the full significance.
-Additional mosquito surveillance activities are planned for 2022 for communities in Central, Northern, and Western Massachusetts.
+Additional mosquito surveillance activities outside of southeastern Massachusetts has been ongoing and are planned for 2023 for communities in Central, Northern, and Western Massachusetts.